cpainchaud/pan-configurator/README.txt

 - /utils/ contains ready to run scripts
 - /doc/index.html  has all classes documentations
 - /example-*.php are examples about using this library
+- /sample-configs/ hold dummy configuration files to run examples on